 Lloyd said he was witnessing a growing trend for resolution before arbitration.

 “Disputes do happen but what I’m seeing in an advisory capacity is, you’ve got all the different stakeholders and you explain to them all their options, other than to go to court and arbitration.
-The desire is more prevalent from everyone to get stuff resolved quickly and cheaply,” he said.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The desire is more prevalent from everyone to get stuff resolved quickly and cheaply,” he said.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.